-On today’s date in 1999, the Royal Canadian Mint unveiled the designs for 12 forthcoming 25-cent coins—one for each month of the forthcoming year—as part of its Millennium Collection.
+On today’s date in 1999, the Royal Canadian Mint unveiled the designs for a dozen 25-cent coins—one for each month of the forthcoming year—as part of its Millennium Collection.

 “Canadians will be able to hold a little bit of history in their hands when they collect the 1999 25-cent coins as souvenirs or use them in their everyday business,” said Wetherup, at the 1999 unveiling.

-More than 50,000 Canadians responded to the Mint’s invitation to submit designs for one of 24 25- cent circulation coins to be issued in 1999 and 2000.
-The designers of the coins, which were issued monthly, are listed below:
+More than 50,000 Canadians responded to the Mint’s invitation to submit designs for one of 24 25-cent circulation coins to be issued in 1999 and 2000.
+The designers of the 1999-dated coins, which were issued monthly, are listed below.